Munkei/BugEye/README.md

 ---

-Documentation for version 2.0.0.
+Documentation for BugEye v2.0.0.

 ## Description ##

 This is BugEye, a minimal, non-intrusive, C++ unit testing framework.
 It only provides three things:

 1. A place to put test code, that does not interfere with the rest of your code.

 2. A way to make all the test code run and produce output.

 3. Functions to determine whether tests pass or fail.

 Test code is put in blocks.
 Each block will either belong to a class, or be distinguished by its name.
 The former have access to protected members of their